IESD research combines elements from many traditional disciplines to build a better unified understanding of the Human-Earth system.

 Predictability of Subjective Wellbeing.

-One way to find out how someone’s life is going is simply to ask them.
-The answers people give to such questions have revealed many factors that contribute to life satisfaction, both material and societal.
-By using co-ordinated global survey data we seek to provide fundamental insight on what matters most to humans.
+One way to find out how someone’s life is going is simply to ask them – the answer provides a metric that is known as ‘subjective well-being’.
+Many people would agree that sustainability solutions should also ensure high subjective well-being.
+By using co-ordinated global survey data we seek to provide fundamental insight on what matters most to humans, across the planet.

 Surface Earth System Analysis and Modeling Environment (SESAME).